Cassandra (Red Dwarf): Synopsis

 Very much to his annoyance, before Rimmer can have sex with Kochanski, he is interrupted by Lister.
 Kryten has figured out that Cassandra must have known her whole life how and when she was going to die and furthermore that Lister was the one who kills her.
 She lied about Rimmer and Kochanski as a means to punish Lister for what he would do.
-Lister then goes back to Cassandra's chamber, telling her that he doesn't like the idea that his entire future is already picked out, and plans to prove he can make his own decisions by refusing to kill her.
+Lister then goes back to Cassandra's chamber, telling her that he does not like the idea that his entire future is already picked out, and plans to prove he can make his own decisions by refusing to kill her.
 As he exits, he takes chewing gum out of his mouth and idly sticks it to the wall.
 It lands on the fan, turning it on, and ricochets to a glass of scotch; the scotch spills and lands on Cassandra's power wire, inadvertently killing her.
 Seeing Cassandra's annoyed (and knowing) look, Lister realises what he has done, and leaves, cursing "Smeg!"